Automatic layout of railroad diagrams: A three-step layout algorithm

 \subsection{Alignment and justification à la flexbox}

-Layouts of linear content often have a \emph{main axis} aligned with the inherent linear order and an orthogonal \emph{cross axis}, each with a natural \emph{start} and \emph{end} side.\footnote{ (Although we explain our terminology without further citation below, it is heavily inspired by the CSS Flexible Box Layout Module \cite{W3CCSSFlexibleBox2018}, or \emph{flexbox} for short.
-We discuss key differences in~\autoref{sec:related}.) } For instance, the main axis of English text is left-to-right, and the cross axis is top-to-bottom (\autoref{fig:flexterms:terms}); the main axis of a vinyl is circular, and the cross axis is radial.
-Railroad layouts (in this paper) have a horizontal main axis with a direction given by their \variable{dir} parameter, and a top-to-bottom cross axis.
-Then, alignment and justification are about the cross- and main-axis positioning of sublayouts in a container, respectively.
+Layouts of linear content often have a \emph{main axis} aligned with the inherent linear order and an orthogonal \emph{cross axis}, each with a natural \emph{start} and \emph{end} side.\footnote{Although we explain our terminology without further citation below, it is heavily inspired by the CSS Flexible Box Layout Module~\cite{W3CCSSFlexibleBox2018}, or \emph{flexbox} for short.
+We discuss key differences in~\autoref{sec:related}. } E.g., the main axis of English text is left-to-right, and the cross axis is top-to-bottom (\autoref{fig:flexterms:terms}); the main axis of a vinyl is circular, and the cross axis is radial.
+Railroad layouts have a horizontal main axis with a direction per their \variable{dir} parameter, and a top-to-bottom cross axis.
+Then, alignment and justification are about the cross- and main-axis positioning of sublayouts, respectively.

 Railroad alignment is best described in terms of the tips of each layout on each side, rather than the positions of their bounding boxes.
 For example, the sublayouts of sequences in \autoref{fig:flexterms:notbox} cannot be explained as top-, center-, or bottom-aligned with respect to their bounding boxes.
 It is simpler to say that each is laid out with a default choice of \literal{logical} tips, and the containing layouts are formed by positioning the sublayouts so as to align the tips.
 An alignment policy, then, specifies for any diagram which tips its subdiagrams are to be laid out with under which circumstances.
 Alignment accounts for collapsing: a subdiagram contained in a stack may be laid out with a \literal{vertical} tip to collapse with its container. \autoref{fig:flexterms:align} illustrates the alignment policies we suggest. ``Baseline'' captures common patterns beyond the three simpler positional ones, such as choosing \mbox{\literal{logical 2}} tips for a stack whose top subdiagram is an empty sequence and bottom has only one row.
 It also demonstrates that the left and right tips of a layout need not be at the same height.